Last updated in October 2022.

 Then, we should warn you that the results won’t take their final form and color until 4-6 weeks after the treatment.
-Everyone’s skin retains pigments differently, so some lighter patches may appear during healing and they’re fixed at the touch up.
 The color of the pigments will first look too dark, then too light.
 After scabbing, they gradually darken into the shade you initially wanted.

 What Are the Nano Brows Healing Stages?

 Your nano brows will go through 6 phases during the nano brows healing process and not all of them are too pleasant nor attractive:

 - Swelling and redness, the strokes look too dark

 - Scabs peel and flake off, pigment underneath looks too light

 - The color gradually returns, might look patchy